 As British troops head home from Iraq, John Keegan says military force should be used only as a last resort.

 Tom Ricks provides the postscript to his new book entitled “Gamble.”

 The second excerpt from Tom Ricks’ new book on the surge entitled “The Gamble:”

-As the No. 2 commander in Iraq, Army Gen. Raymond T. Odierno challenged the military establishment, pressing for the case for a “surge” of U.S. troops and a long-term strategy [...]
+As the No. 2 commander in Iraq, Army Gen. Raymond T. Odierno challenged the military establishment, pressing for the case for a “surge” of U.S. troops and a long-term strategy to guide them.